Skip to Content

 Perfect turkey gravy for Thanksgiving

-Jump to: RECIPE | Basic ingredients | Adding Flavor to Gravy | Fixing Common Problems | Liquid Fat Flour Ratios | Make Ahead Base | FAQ
+Jump to: RECIPE | Basic Ingredients | Adding Flavor to Gravy | Fixing Common Problems (Gravy Rescue) | Liquid to Fat Flour Ratios | Make Ahead Base

-This post may contain affiliate links, and you can read our disclosure information here–
+This post may contain affiliate links.
+As an Amazon Associate, I also earn from qualifying purchases.
+You can read our disclosure information here–

 Gravy Making 101

 There are many, many versions of gravy, from country gravy with sausage drippings to Cumberland sauce for lamb, to red-eye gravy with coffee.
-This post is focused on turkey gravy, but many of the ”gravy-saver” tips hold for all different types of gravy.
+This post is focused on turkey gravy, but the ”gravy-saver” tips hold for all different types of gravy.

-Unfortunately, gravy is also a bit of a “stress dish” for many cooks.
+Unfortunately, gravy is a bit of a “stress dish” for many cooks.
 We’ve all been there: guests are pouring in, wine is flowing and you’re stuck in the kitchen trying to breathe life into something that turned out lumpy and bland for some reason.
 Not this year!

 Let’s get your gravy game plan ready.
 First off, make sure you’ve got all the ingredients and tools on hand to avoid having to run out to buy something at the last minute.
 Preparation is the key to (gravy) success.